-- → Touchstone Institute has implemented a COVID-19 Vaccine Policy.
-All those entering our facility or attending our events are required to be vaccinated.
-Please be prepared to show your proof of vaccination. - ---> Do not show up at the assessment centre more than 10 minutes before your registration time. - --> Everyone will be required to remain outside the building until a Touchstone Institute staff member instructs them to enter the building.
-Participants should dress appropriately for the weather. - → Everyone will be required to complete a screening questionnaire prior to participating in the examination.
+- Touchstone Institute has implemented a COV ID- 19 Vaccine Policy.
+Please review this policy before entering the assessment centre: COVID-19 Vaccine Policy - --> Do not show up at the assessment centre more than 10 minutes before your registration time. - Everyone will be required to remain outside the building until a Touchstone Institute staff member instructs them to enter the building.
+Participants should dress appropriately for the weather. - Everyone will be required to complete a screening questionnaire prior to participating in the examination.
 The screening tool used is provided by Toronto Public Health and can be found here.
-Anyone answering 'YES' to any of the questions will not be permitted into the building. - → You will be issued a medical grade mask prior to entering the building that must be worn within the centre at all times. - → No one will have access to building washroom facilities until they have entered the assessment centre.
+Anyone answering 'YES' to any of the questions will not be permitted into the building.

-- --->Touchstone Institute reserves the right to refuse entry to the exam to those examinees exhibiting symptoms of COVID-19 or are unwilling to abide by the safety protocols. - ---> Friends, family members and/or children will not be allowed into the building or assessment centre. - ---> Examinees must arrange for their transportation to meet them outside.
+- You will be issued a medical grade mask prior to entering the building that must be always worn within the centre - No one will have access to building washroom facilities until they have entered the assessment centre - → Touchstone Institute reserves the right to refuse entry to the exam to those examinees exhibiting symptoms of COVID-19 or are unwilling to abide by the safety protocols - Friends, family members and/or children will not be allowed into the building or assessment centre - Examinees must arrange for their transportation to meet them outside